 Commissioner Roy Kamphausen was appointed by Senate Republican Leader Mitch McConnell for a two-year term expiring December 31, 2021.
-He is President of the Research at The National Bureau of Asian Research (NBR) where he is also Deputy Director of the Commission on the Theft of American Intellectual Property.
-As a specialist on a range of U.S.-Asia issues, Mr. Kamphausen leads and contributes substantively to NBR’s research initiatives.
-He is the author, contributing author, or co-editor of numerous publications, including chapters in NBR’s Strategic Asia series; the Carlisle People’s Liberation Army Conference series and its most recent volume, The Chinese People’s Liberation Army in 2025 (co-edited with David Lai, 2015); an NBR Special Report on innovation in India (2015); and the IP Commission’s Report on the Theft of American Intellectual Property (2013 and 2017).
+He is President of The National Bureau of Asian Research (NBR).
+He is the author, contributing author, or co-editor of numerous publications, including chapters in NBR’s Strategic Asia series; the Carlisle People’s Liberation Army Conference series and its most recent volume, The People in the PLA, 2.0 (2015); and the IP Commission’s Report on the Theft of American Intellectual Property (2013, 2017, 2019).
 His areas of expertise include China’s People’s Liberation Army, U.S.-China defense relations, East Asian security issues, innovation, and intellectual property protection.
 He has presented on these topics throughout the United States, Asia, and Europe to government and corporate decision-makers.
 Mr. Kamphausen is frequently cited in U.S. and international media, including CNN, the Financial Times, Foreign Policy, National Public Radio, Newsweek, and the New York Times.

 Mr. Kamphausen is a senior adviser on East Asia for the University of Connecticut’s Office of Global Affairs.
 He has previously served as an adjunct associate professor at Columbia University’s School of International and Public Affairs.
 He lectures regularly at leading U.S. military institutions, including the U.S. Military Academy (West Point) and the U.S. Army War College.
 Mr. Kamphausen regularly briefs members of Congress and advises the U.S. Department of Defense.